PeterRolfes/Sturzerkennung/README.md

-# Thermal Fall Detection System

-This project implements a fall detection system using thermal imaging data.
-The system analyzes sequences of thermal frames to detect falls by tracking the distribution of warm regions above and below a detected floor line.

 ## Overview

 The system works by analyzing the ratio of warm regions in thermal images, particularly focusing on how these regions are distributed relative to a detected floor line.
 A fall is characterized by significant changes in this distribution over time.